 I mentioned this to a friend who’s not averse to chewing over The Supercontext now and again, and he mentioned it reminded him of something he’d read once, that all evolution, the biosphere of carbon based life, was just a catalyst for silicon-based evolution on a grander, longer scale.

-We’re just part of the process of turing mountains into computers.
+We’re just part of the process of turning mountains into computers.

 From “Out Of Control”: